Naruto777549649/stackhost-raijin/README.md

 - **Students**: Perfect for those in need of a reliable environment to test projects without the high costs.
 - **Passionate Developers**: If you're looking for a budget-friendly solution to host your apps, websites, or bots, StackHost has you covered.

+## How to use StackHost?

+- **Telegram Bot**: open our telegram bot t.me/StackHostBot and access our beta version of StackHost
+- **Website**: our own website for deployment is in development at the moment. (stackhost.me)

 ## About the Owner

 **Owner**: [ishikki-akabane](https://github.com/ishikki-akabane)